fourohfournotfound/Time-Series-Momentum/README.md

 - `--cache-dir` and `--force-refresh` to manage on-disk caching of daily bars.
 - `--prefetch` with `--max-workers` to download histories in parallel when API limits allow.
+- `--universe-csv` to load the point-in-time universe from a CSV file (useful in notebook environments where a database connection is unavailable).
 - `--output-dir` to control where the performance chart and monthly returns report are saved.
 Use `--no-show-plot` when running in a headless environment.